 A master’s will prepare you with the technical skills and conceptual knowledge that employers value.
 In-demand skills and data science concepts include:

 Learning and becoming fluent in certain programming languages will prepare you for a variety of roles in the data science field.
 Widely used programming languages include:

 Throughout your graduate studies, you will become familiar with a variety of software solutions that support data visualization and analysis.
 These types of programs include:

 Finally, experience with the following operating systems will help prepare you for a data science role:

-Some programs will offer you the chance to choose a specialization through degree concentrations or electives.
+Some data science master's programs will offer you the chance to choose a specialization through degree concentrations or electives.
 Pursuing one of the following academic paths while earning your master’s can prepare you for a role in data science or an adjacent industry that relies on similar skills and competencies: